How to Latch Your Baby

 By Dr. Nancy Brent

-Aim the nipple toward the roof of the baby’s mouth and the lower lip as far from the base of the nipple as possible, so that he will draw lots of the breast into his mouth.
+Aim the nipple toward the roof of your baby’s mouth and the lower lip as far from the base of the nipple as possible, so that baby will draw lots of the breast into their mouth.
 This is called an “asymmetric latch,” because more of the bottom part of the areola is in his mouth.
+If the latch is painful, something is wrong.
+Take the baby off and try again.

 For more information, see this excellent video from the Global Health Media Project.